Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/FeatureModel_en.md

 * :heavy_check_mark: : Supported
 * :x: : Not supported (e.g. limitations in the render pipeline, etc)
-* :grey_question: : Potential future support (not currently available)
+* :grey_question: : Currently not available